 What Soft Skills Do You Need?

 In addition to a college degree and professional experience in a related job, marketing managers also need specific soft skills.
-These are personal values you are either born with or developed through your life experience.
+These are personal qualities you were either born with or developed through your life experience.

 - Communication: It is imperative that marketing managers have superior, as well, as persuasive writing and verbal communication skills.
 They must also be excellent listeners.